mozilla/firefox-browser-architecture/text/0002-extracting-necko.md

 Necko is a very feature-rich C++ networking library that is directly targeted at meeting the needs of single-user, single-main-process, single-profile, interactive applications built on a persistent profile directory in the traditional Mozilla model.
 It is not well-suited for use outside of the Gecko lifecycle — indeed, almost every aspect is designed for the Gecko world — and would require substantial effort in decoupling to be suited for embedded use.
 Even if so decoupled, it would still mandate the use of XPCOM and the NSPR.

 To extract Necko for reuse outside of Gecko, by non-XPCOM-based applications, would — almost by definition — require coming up with a plan to deal with XPCOM.
+That plan might look a lot like continuing historical efforts on deCOMtamination.

-Given that Necko's data structures, interface definitions, macros, etc. *are* XPCOM's, it seems infeasible to eliminate XPCOM dependency from the module without a total rewrite.
+Necko's data structures, interface definitions, error codes, macros, etc. *are* XPCOM's, and so eliminating XPCOM dependency from the module is likely to involve touching almost every line of code.
+[Automated tools to do so have been proposed](https://brendaneich.com/2006/10/mozilla-2/).

+(Going further to eliminate NSPR and mfbt data structures, yielding a more standard C++ library, would be further work still.)

 This is particularly relevant when we consider oxidation — the replacement of C++ and JS components of Firefox with Rust — and even more so when we consider the use of such components both outside and inside Firefox *from* Rust (rather than from existing non-Rust callers).

+There is ongoing work on landing Rust components in Firefox; most obstacles there are around XPCOM integration for Rust code, which currently requires writing lots of routine boilerplate by hand.

+There is also some initial scoping of work to extract and use Gecko C++ components from Servo, which is a similar problem to using Gecko C++ components from Rust background services or mobile applications.
+Those estimates are large (but not yet published), on the order of 3-5 engineer years for non-trivial components.

+Extracting such a module is not routine work: delicate balances need to be found between maintaining useful integration with Gecko (*e.g.*, Necko's `nsIChannel` permeates the codebase) versus designing for embedding, and between reimplementing Gecko dependencies in Rust for reuse versus reworking the component to avoid them.

-Our position is that extracting Necko from Gecko for reuse would be a significant amount of work, and doing so in a way that allows its use from ordinary Rust consumers, without shipping XPCOM/NSPR/*etc*., would be even more so.
+Our position is that extracting Necko from Gecko for reuse would be a significant amount of work.
+Doing so in a way that allows its use from ordinary Rust consumers, without shipping XPCOM/NSPR/*etc*., would be even more so.

-Our proposal, then, is that we should not attempt to reuse Necko outside of Gecko.
+That amount of work is certainly much more than simply using the existing well-tested and idiomatic networking libraries available to Rust code.
+Given that the benefits of using Necko in its entirety (instead of *e.g.*, just using Hyper for HTTP) are relatively small, our proposal is that we **should not attempt to reuse Necko outside of Gecko**.

 Standalone Rust components should use Rust networking libraries of equivalent functionality, *e.g.*, Tokio/Hyper (already vendored for Servo) or libpnet.
 Useful Necko functionality should be ported to Rust as needed.

-One possible subsequent definition of "oxidation" is to replace the implementation of Necko within Firefox with an XPCOM wrapper around the independent Rust code.
+Those Rust reimplementations can be imported back into Necko like any other piece of oxidized code.

 # Alternatives